 Groups: I will post a sign-up sheet for you to self-select your group (in Homework 1).
 A group will work together on the term project, and some questions in the homework assignments.
-You may also work together in class.

 Peer Evaluation: Peer evaluation points will be allocated for the project and the homework assignments requiring group work.